RouterInfoMan/ImageProcessor-PCLP1/README.md

 # ImageProcessor-PCLP1

-A lightweight console-based image processor written in C for .bmp files.
+A lightweight console-based interactive image processor written in C that handles .bmp files.
 This assignment was given in the PCLP1 course for the academic year 2023-2024, CB series, UPB ACS CTI.